 You can further improve the effect by playing with other editing tools, e.g. Crop (Use Rule of Thirds to position the focus object); Saturation or Vibrance (for a more vivid image); Effects (filters, for a distinctive, surreal look); or Contrast, Highlights etc. (You’ll find these by tapping Adjust button).
 Don’t use ALL these tools, any 2-3 will do!

 That’s it!
 Once you have created your masterpiece, we’d love if you post it on our Facebook page, to inspire other users.

 If you have iPhone 6S / iPad Air 2 or a newer device, get Pic Scanner Gold.
 You will get much higher quality scans and a raft of useful features.
-It costs $4.99 on the App Store.
-For older iOS devices, we would recommend our lightweight app Pic Scanner.
-It costs $1.99 here.
+It’s available on the Apple App Store.
+For older iOS devices, we would recommend our lightweight app Pic Scanner here.
 User guide for Pic Scanner Gold can be found here, and for Pic Scanner here.